-The restaurants here are much cheaper than the ones in Bora Bora.
-You’ll pay significantly less per meal.
+I found that the restaurants here were much cheaper than the ones in Bora Bora.
+I paid significantly less per meal in Tahiti.

 There’s also much more opportunity to try out local street food from the many ‘roulottes’ that you’ll find all over the place, especially in Papeete.